I Want To Believe

 While I watched this series I grew to like the characters, as time went on, I even enjoyed seeing episodes that involved The Cigarette Man.
 The characters made the show what it was and I wouldn't change any of that for anything.
 If a character had supposedly died, I sobbed for them but they came back.
 Many characters did get endings they deserved and many should've got better endings.

-I hope to watch this series once more in the future and possibly enjoy it with someone else.
+I do look forward to eventually rewatching this show in the future, and perhaps with someone else.

 Popular posts from this blog